yujica/blockchain/README.md

 However, there are many things to do untill completing this project:

-- Creating Wallet
+- Create Wallet
-  - [ ] Create wallet
+  - [ ] Develop wallet
   - [ ] Create blockchain addresses
   - [ ] Transaction signature
   - [ ] Transaction verify